sbnb-io/sbnb/README.md

 Sbnb Linux is a revolutionary minimalist Linux distribution designed to boot bare-metal servers and enable remote connections through fast tunnels.
 It is ideal for environments ranging from home labs to distributed data centers.
 Sbnb Linux is simplified, automated, and resilient to power outages, supporting confidential computing to ensure secure operations in untrusted locations.

+### Key Points:

+- **Minimalist OS** – Bare metal servers boot into sbnb Linux, a lightweight OS combining a Linux kernel with Docker.
+The package list is minimal to reduce image size and limit attack vectors from vulnerabilities.
+- **Runs in Memory** – sbnb Linux doesn’t install on system disks but runs in memory, similar to liveCDs.
+A simple power cycle restores the server to its original state, enhancing resilience.
+- **Configuration on Boot** – sbnb Linux reads config file from a USB dongle during boot to customize the environment.
+- **Immutable Design** – Sbnb Linux is an immutable, read-only Unified Kernel Image (UKI), enabling straightforward image signing and attestation.
+This design makes the system resistant to corruption or tampering ("unbreakable").
+- **Remote Access** – A Tailscale tunnel is established during boot, allowing remote access.
+The Tailscale key is specified in a config file.
+- **Confidential Computing** – The sbnb Linux kernel supports Confidential Computing (CC) with the latest CPU and Secure Processor microcode updates applied at boot.
+Currently, only AMD SEV-SNP is supported.
+- **Flexible Environment** – sbnb Linux includes scripts to start Docker containers, allowing users to switch from the minimal environment to distributions like Debian, Ubuntu, CentOS, Alpine, and more.
+- **Developer Mode** – Activate developer mode by running the `sbnb-dev-env.sh` script, which launches anDebian/Ubuntu container with various developer tools pre-installed.
+- **Reliable A/B Updates** – If a new version fails, a hardware watchdog automatically reboots the server into the previous working version.
+This is crucial for remote locations with limited or no physical access.
+- **Regular Update Cadence** – Sbnb Linux follows a predictable update schedule.
+Updates are treated as routine operations rather than disruptive events, ensuring the system stays protected against newly discovered vulnerabilities.
+- **Firmware Updates** – Sbnb Linux applies the latest CPU and Security Processor microcode updates at every boot.
+BIOS updates can also be applied during the update process, keeping the entire system up to date.
+- **Built with Buildroot** – sbnb Linux is created using Buildroot with the br2-external mechanism, keeping sbnb customizations separate for easier maintenance and rolling updates.

 ## Use Cases

 The diagram below illustrates the concept of Sbnb Linux, where servers connect to the public Internet through ISP links and NAT.
 These servers create an overlay network across the public Internet using secure tunnels, powered by Tailscale, resulting in a flat, addressable space.